James William Guercio: Early life and career

-Guercio attended DePaul University, where he was a friend of saxophonist Walter Parazaider.
+Guercio attended DePaul University, where he was a friend of woodwind musician Walter Parazaider.
 Parazaider invited Guercio to hear his new band, The Big Thing, and Guercio offered to manage and produce them.
 In 1968 he relocated the band to Los Angeles and convinced them to change their name to The Chicago Transit Authority.
 While recording their first album for CBS/Columbia, Guercio was also approached about producing a second album for Blood, Sweat & Tears.
 Both albums were released in 1969 and Blood, Sweat & Tears won Guercio an Album of the Year Grammy Award.

 In 1969, Guercio shortened The Chicago Transit Authority's name to Chicago and worked with them on a second album, Chicago II.
 The band became a commercial success and Guercio produced eleven more of their albums, including five number 1 pop albums, starting with Chicago V, and 17 Top 25 singles.

 In 1969, he met street poet and musician Moondog and produced two albums for him, and also performed vocals with Moondog and his daughter.
 In November 1969, Guercio produced the Firesign Theatre's single, "Station Break."
 In April 1970, he produced the "Shoes for Industry" segment of their LP Don't Crush That Dwarf, Hand Me the Pliers.
 Both Dwarf and Firesign's earlier How Can You Be in Two Places at Once When You're Not Anywhere at All were labelled "Poseidon Productions: A Division of James William Guercio Enterprises Inc." Guercio joined The Beach Boys in the mid-1970s as their manager and played bass for them in live shows, before returning to work with Chicago.
 In 1976, Guercio earned two Grammy Awards for Chicago's single "If You Leave Me Now."

 In 1977, Guercio and Chicago parted ways after the band discovered that his contract was paying him 51% of profits, with the other 49% shared between the eight band members.
 In the CNN biography "Now More Than Ever: The History of Chicago", the group revealed that "millions of dollars" had gone to Guercio while he was their manager.
 He has also been accused of mismanagement by Chicago, having been found to have pocketed royalty payments for most of the band's tenure.